Cathedral Cove

 Cathedral Cove Mautohe can be accessed by water (boat or water taxi) or walking track.
 Please see the information below to assist you to plan your trip to this special place.

-For the latest updates on access to Cathedral Cove Mautohe visit the Department of Conservation (DOC).
+Access to Cathedral Cove and surrounding tracks may be subject to change due to maintenance, weather events, track damage and seasonal variations.
+For the latest updates on access to Cathedral Cove Mautohe visit the Department of Conservation website.

 Download the PDFs at the bottom of this page for - general information, parking maps, planning your trip and safety information.